Octanitrocuban/Langton-ant/README.md

  * Plot_BW_rate: Function to plot the evolution of the filling of the plate by cells equal	to 0 or to 1.

+ * HistVisitCells: Function to show the frenquentation of the cells of the plate.

+ * HistLooks: Function to plot the distribution of the direction in which the ant have	looked during the evolution.

  * FourmiDeLangton: Function to create and make evolve a Langton ant model.

  ### Some exemple of the possibility: